 You may also authorise us to share your information with others, for example, with a third-party application when you give it access to your account.
 Remember that the use of your information will then be governed by their privacy policies and terms.
 You can revoke your consent to share with third-party applications using your account settings (my dashboard > settings).

 2. For external processing

-Whilst the licensee is the data controller, Workplace Challenge as the data processor and our technology partner have access to the data for the purpose of processing it for the licensee, based on their instructions and in compliance with this policy and any other appropriate confidentiality and security measures.
-Workplace Challenge and its technology partner provide the licensee with customer support, information technology, data analysis, research and survey services.
+Whilst the licensee is the data controller, Workplace Activity Tracker as the data processor and our technology partner have access to the data for the purpose of processing it for the licensee, based on their instructions and in compliance with this policy and any other appropriate confidentiality and security measures.
+Workplace Activity Tracker and its technology partner provide the licensee with customer support, information technology, data analysis, research and survey services.